smunoz1988/space-travelers-react-redux/README.md

 # 📖 Space-Travelers-React <a name="about-project"></a>

-> In this project, Webuild a space travelers website using react and redux.
+> In this project, We build a space travelers website using react and redux.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>